sarunk-dev/llm-shield/Lab_Instructions.md

 This alt text will serve as the location for the injected prompt, and unless the image fails to load, the end user will not see it.

-If you're having trouble finding an ideal location to place the injection, you can check out the solution here: (TODO Navigation Button).
+If you're having trouble finding an ideal location to place the injection, you can check out the solution here:

+::openFile{path="/home/project/techXchange-2024-security-exploit-example/knowledge-base-app/knowledge-base-xss/solution.html"}

 This approach ensures that the attack remains covert while the LLM processes the hidden prompt when scraping the knowledge base.